Estimated Reading Time: 7 minutes

 Note: It’s not a zoom lens, so if you’re used to stock lenses, this will be a bit of an adjustment, and sometimes a challenge to explain to strangers.

 Below, I’ve posted the Amazon [clickable] photos of all the camera and equipment I travel with!
-Each camera serves its purpose, and feel free to ask any questions about any of the products in the comments!
+Each camera serves a different purpose or captures a different perspective, so feel free to ask questions about any of them in the comments!

 If you loved this post and want more in depth tips about all aspects of travel and how I turned my passion for travel into a lifestyle, check out my e-book for only $10 here!